Ganlin-Yang/Coding-Summer-Seminar/README.md

 - ##### Features

   Based on the structure of the Hyperprior model, the context module and the entropy module are introduced.
-After splicing the parameter $\psi$ obtained by the super-priority network and the parameter $\Phi$ obtained by the context module, enter the entropy module to get the pair $\hat{y}$ The probability parameter of each element, when the $\hat{y}$ elements are considered to be subject to mutually independent Gaussian distributions, the probability parameters are the mean and the variance scales respectively.
+The hyperprior network obtain the parameter $\psi$ and the context module obtain the parameter $\Phi$, then concatenate the two parameters and enter into the entropy module to get the probability parameter of each element in $\hat{y}$, spacifically, when the $\hat{y}$ elements are considered to be subject to mutually independent Gaussian distributions, the probability parameters are the mean and the variance scales respectively.

   Due to the introduction of the context module, each element depends on each other during the decoding process, that is, the elements in the back position need to wait for the elements in the front position to be decoded before they can be decoded.
 There is a sequence in time, so a strict serial decoding method is required.
 The time complexity of decoding is greatly increased.